 - Passes: You need either the Northwest Forest Pass or the America the Beautiful Pass, which has come in so handy wherever we travel.
 We had no idea this interagency pass allowed us into so many places outside of National Parks.

 - The road to the trailhead takes you on a gravel road.
-It was no problem with our 4-door sedan, but there may be fallen branches or debris on the road after a storm.
+There was no problem with our 4-door sedan, but there may be fallen branches or debris on the road after a storm.

 WHAT TO PACK

-- Water + Bladder or Bottle
+- Water + Bladder or Water Bottle

 - Daypack / Camera Backpack